 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Garwant were encountered in the archives: Garvin, Garvey, Garwin, Garvine, Garven, Garvan, Garvy, Garvie, Garwen and many more.

 Early Notables of the Garwant family (pre 1700)

-More information is included under the topic Early Garwant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Garwant Notables in all our PDF Extended History products and printed products wherever possible.